Legal vs Illegal Drone Operators — What Clients Must Know

 - ✈️ The drone's registration number listed on the ROC operations spec

-If they cannot provide this, you are working with an illegal operator — and YOU may be liable in case of incident.
+If they cannot provide this, you are working with an illegal operator — and YOU may WILL liable in case of incident, from R10-R50k and legal remifications, plus bad press!

-At Drone Pilot Cape Town, we fly under full legal UASOC/ROC authority — with listed pilots, aircraft, and a spotless flight record.
+All Drone Pilots Cape Town, are from full legal UASOC/ROC operators — with listed pilots, aircraft, and a spotless flight record.
 Don't settle for "licensed" — demand legal.

 Riaan Huysamen